riklauder/ProjectMokman/src/README.md

 >script used to generate random maps in JS modified slightly to accomodate project.
 Most transformation happens in mapTransform.cpp*

-pacman.bat
+mokman.bat

->batch file to help creaate radnom map, add pacman and ghost spawns then transform it.
-Same file exists in AIVersion game to test with full working framework.
+>batch file to run full game.
+Creaates radnom map, pacman and ghost spawns then transforms it for pygame.
+This will autostart the game after levels created.
+Same file pacman.bat exists in AIVersion game to test with full working framework.

+>./mokman

+or double click in directory

-*pacman.bat will generate random map using most current method and store it in*
+*mokman.bat will generate random map using most current method and store it in*

 -    layouts/randomfMap.lay

+mokman.py

+>core code including main loop for mokman game.
+Can run independently using last random map generated using

+>python3 mokman.py

 pycollide.py